Navideck/gesturedeck_sdk_flutter/Gesturedeck Android/README.md

 To render the Gesturedeck UI on your own view, pass the `rootView` parameter.

-Note : If we pass rootView parameter , then there will be no `Blur` or `Dim` effect on that view
+Note : If we pass the `rootView` parameter, then there will be no `Blur` or `Dim` effect on that view
 ```kotlin
     gesturedeck = Gesturedeck(
         this,